-Nowadays, it’s easy to blame social media to procrastinate, but research about what causes procrastination has been around for decades, long before the Internet.
+Nowadays, it’s easy to blame social media as many consider these apps the main outlet to procrastinate.
+However, research about what causes procrastination has been around for decades, long before the Internet.
 According to Oxford Dictionaries, the word procrastinate has been used “since the late 16th century, when the verb first came into English via the Latin prōcrāstināre.”

 Here’s the problem:

 Fear causes the habit to procrastinate.
-Moreover, according to Jane Burka, PhD, we procrastinate because of:
+According to Jane Burka, Ph.D., we procrastinate because of: